top of page

 Picture this: me, at the center of a triangle between a French home-improvement giant, a team of overseas designers, and an overstretched creative studio.
 Add 8 massive 500+ page product reference books (yep, I managed those on my own), 20+ print campaigns (¾ supervised, the rest… well, vive les vacances), and support on 10 catalogues that needed backup even though there were four managers on them.
 Apprentice or not, I was running with the big leagues.

-It was organized chaos, but I learned to thrive in it.
+It was organized chaos, but I learned to really thrive in it.
 Project trackers, last-minute pivots, 30-person approval chains - all became second nature.
 And yes, I now know more about faucets, fences, and made-in-France doors than I ever thought possible.
-(If you ever need to discuss hinges at a dinner party, I’m your girl... or croissants... might be better)
+(If you ever need to discuss hinges at a dinner party, I’m your girl... or croissants, might have more expertise there)

 Storytelling Project Manager